 Entering students who have demonstrated outstanding academic achievement in high school will be invited to participate in the Scholars Colloquium in the fall semester of their first year.
 Other students may be nominated by a Luther faculty member to participate in the spring.

-First-year students interested in pursuing the full Intersections curriculum also may enroll in a specially designed first-year seminar, Intersections 185: Great Debates, without application.
+First-year students interested in exploring the full Intersections curriculum also may enroll in a specially designed first-year seminar, Intersections 185: Great Debates, without application.